Streaming Compression of Scientific Data via weak-SINDy: Funding

 \section{Funding}

 This work was supported by the Office of Advanced Scientific Computing Research and performed at the Oak Ridge National Laboratory, which is managed by UT-Battelle, LLC for the US Department of Energy under Contract No. DE-AC05-00OR22725.
+This work was completed during Benjamin Russo's postdoctoral appointment at Oak Ridge National Laboratory. \FloatBarrier